 - 218. The RUH has also produced a Green Infrastructure Plan (2015) that supports the Estate Strategy by setting out a high level vision or framework for the site.
 This vision is to create a high quality, accessible 'place' with Green Infrastructure as an intrinsic element, for the benefit of staff, patients and visitors.
 This recognises the well-established benefits to health and well-being provided by access to natural green space.
 The Green Infrastructure vision is based upon the existing Estate Strategy masterplan and establishes a set of principles to inform the design of each phase.
 The GI Plan identifies green infrastructure including: - o specific landscape - o amenity and biodiversity opportunities - the types of places that can be created to improve the quality of environment and maximise the health and wellbeing benefits for staff, patients and visitors. - 219.
-Specifically, the Trust identified a number of considerations including: - 1) Providing enhanced green infrastructure to improve the quality of care and clinical performance - 2) Increasing biodiversity opportunities and habitats within the site linking into the wider surrounding green corridors - Investigate potential sustainable urban drainage features within the site Creating a legible hierarchy of interesting, linked, usable, wildlife friendly and quality landscaped spaces opportunities for staff, patients and visitors alike - 4) Create accessible open spaces with a range of micro-climates i.e. shaded areas in hot weather. - 5) Encouraging exercise within the site and improving the connections between existing pedestrian and cycling routes through the site and to GI assets beyond the site. - 6) Maintain, improve and expand the existing external 'destination' spaces - 7) Identify opportunities to integrate The Trust's art strategy - 8) Consider the cost effectiveness of future Estate maintenance - 220.
-This approach responds to the placemaking objectives of the Council, and its approved Green Infrastructure Strategy and is therefore broadly supported by the Council.
+Specifically, the Trust identified a number of considerations including: - 1) Providing enhanced green infrastructure to improve the quality of care and clinical performance - 2) Increasing biodiversity opportunities and habitats within the site linking into the wider surrounding green corridors - 3) Investigate potential sustainable urban drainage features within the site Creating a legible hierarchy of interesting, linked, usable, wildlife friendly and quality landscaped spaces opportunities for staff, patients and visitors alike - 4) Create accessible open spaces with a range of micro-climates i.e. shaded areas in hot weather. - 5) Encouraging exercise within the site and improving the connections between existing pedestrian and cycling routes through the site and to GI assets beyond the site. - 6) Maintain, improve and expand the existing external 'destination' spaces - 7) Identify opportunities to integrate The Trust's art strategy - 8) Consider the cost effectiveness of future Estate maintenance - 220.
+This approach responds to the placemaking objectives of the Council, and its approved Green Infrastructure Strategy and is therefore broadly supported by the Council. - 220a The proposed green heart is a central element of the new Dyson Cancer Centre based upon the principles of the RUH Green Infrastructure Plan.
+In developing the detailed green heart landscape scheme the GI Plan will be reviewed with a number of existing greenspaces on site, the Trust seek to improve these spaces for flora, fauna and the health of their staff, patients and visitors. - 220b The work around Green Space & Biodiversity is one area of the Trusts Sustainable Development Management Plan (SDMP).
+When taken as a whole the SDMP ensures a holistic approach is taken to sustainability.
+Actions within the other areas of the SDMP will aid in supporting the Climate Emergency declared by the council.